denisakp/sangsue/CONTRIBUTING.md

 ## Getting Started

-To contribute to SangSUE, follow these steps:
+To contribute to SangSue, follow these steps:

 1. Fork the repository to your GitHub account.
 2. Clone your forked repository to your local machine.